-- Jointly with another authorised signee from Group B or from Group A, up to a limit of 30,000 thousands of euros, except for power of attorney 12, which can be jointly executed for any amount with another authorised signee from Group B or from Group C. - Jointly with another authorised signee from Group C up to a limit of 20,000 thousands of euros.
+- Jointly with another authorised signee from Group B or from Group A, up to a limit of 30,000 thousands of euros, except for power of attorney 12, jointly with another signee from Group B or from Group C. - $\hbox{- Jointly with another authorised signee from Group C up to a limit of 20,000 thousands of euros. } \\$

 The Director Mr Marcelino Oreja Arburúa also holds the position of Director of MIBGAS, S.A., a company that is not part of the Enagás Group and in which Enagás GTS, S.A.U. holds a 13.33% stake.
+The Director Mr Marcelino Oreja Arburúa also holds the position of Director of MIBGAS Derivatives, S.A., a company that is not part of the Enagás Group and in which Enagás SA, S.A.U. holds a 19.4% stake.

-SEPI has representation on the Board of Directors of the listed company EBRO FOODS, S.A. through ALYCESA (a 91.96%-owned subsidiary of SEPI).
+SEPI has representation on the Board of Directors of the listed company EBRO FOODS, S.A. through ALYCESA (a 91.96%- owned subsidiary of SEPI).